-- 1.1 This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Submission Draft Estates Local Plan (ELP).
+- 1.1 This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Submission Version Estates Local Plan (ELP).
 Once adopted, the ELP will be part of Merton's Local Plan, which collectively will provide the detailed planning and design guidance for the regeneration of the Eastfields, High Path and Ravensbury Estates over the next 10 to 15 years. - 1.2 Jam Consult Ltd has been commissioned by the London Borough of Merton to undertake the SA following a review of the Sustainability Appraisal process and reports that have been prepared in relation to the Estates Local Plan (ELP) between 2014 and 2016.
-The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report 2014, Issues and Options SA 2014 and Draft Estates Local Plan SA Report published in February 2016.
+The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report, 2014; Issues and Options SA, 2014; Draft Estates Local Plan SA Report, February 2016; and the Submission Draft SA Report, November 2016. - 1.3 This report provides an update to the Submission Draft SA, November 2016 and takes into account the minor modifications that are proposed to the ELP; representations received; and new evidence that has been prepared in support of the Plan.